 Note: If your device has gotten wet, don’t attempt to power it on.
 Instead, dry it for a day or two in silica gel or rice.
 Powering the device on while wet could permanently damage your device.

-- Try to reset the device.
-Press and hold the “Power” and “Volume Down” buttons (“Power” and “Home” on older models) until you see the screen come on.
+Try to reset the device.
+To do this, quickly press and release “Volume Up” then “Volume Down“.
+From there, hold the Sleep“/”Wake” button until the Apple logo appears.
+On older models, Press and hold the “Power” and “Volume Down” buttons (“Power” and “Home” on older models) until you see the screen come on.
 Sometimes, it takes up to 20 seconds before you will see anything appear on the screen.
 So be patient and hopefully your device will eventually turn on.

 If the above steps didn’t help you out, you may have to seek help from Apple Support or the retailer at this point.